In 2018/19, Corrections expects to receive a total income of $1,962.9 million:

-- $213.016 million (17.98% of the Vote) for the management and delivery of sentences and orders served in the community
+- just over $236 million (15 percent of the Vote) for the management and delivery of sentences and orders served in the community, and electronic monitoring of people on bail

-- $151.018 million (12.74% of the Vote) for the provision of case management and interventions designed to address the underlying causes of criminal re-offending
+- just over $231 million (14.7 percent of the Vote) for the provision of case management and interventions designed to address the underlying causes of criminal re-offending

-- $57.674 million (4.87% of the Vote) for the provision of information about offenders to victims of crime, the Judiciary and the New Zealand Parole Board, and the provision of administrative, financial and secretariat services to the New Zealand Parole Board
+- just over $66 million (4.2 percent of the Vote) for the provision of information about offenders to victims of crime, the Judiciary and the New Zealand Parole Board.
+This also covers the provision of administrative, financial and secretariat services to the New Zealand Parole Board.

-- $4.069 million (0.34% of the Vote) for the provision of policy advice (including second opinion advice and contributions to policy advice led by other agencies) to support decision-making by Ministers on government policy matters
+- just over $2.5 million (0.2 percent of the Vote) for the provision of advice to support decision-making by Ministers on government policy matters.

-- $0.745 million (0.06% of the Vote) for the provision of ministerial services, including responses to ministerial correspondence and parliamentary questions.
+- just under $2 million (0.1 percent of the Vote) for the Department’s responses to ministerial correspondence and parliamentary questions.